TIBCOSoftware/js-docker/kubernetes/README.md

 By default, this is a basic deployment, standing up a single instance service, exposed to the outside world through a NodePort.
 It refers to the repository via `DB_HOST`, which in the default configuration is the `postgresql` service within k8s defined above.
 - Modify the environment variables as needed: Refer to [JasperReports Server Docker environment variables](https://github.com/TIBCOSoftware/js-docker#docker-run-time-environment-variables)
-- Volumes and volume contents that may be needed: [JasperReports Server Docker volumes](https://github.com/TIBCOSoftware/js-docker#configuring-jasperreports-server-with-volumes)
+- Volumes and volume contents that are be needed: [JasperReports Server Docker volumes](https://github.com/TIBCOSoftware/js-docker#configuring-jasperreports-server-with-volumes)
-  - License file
+  - Required: License file in a secret.
+You could also put it in a volume.
+  - Required: Keystore volume
-  - JasperReports Server WAR level configuration, like single sign on, clustering etc.
+  - Optional: JasperReports Server WAR level configuration, like single sign on, clustering etc. SSL certificate.
 - Adjust the DB_\* environment variables to reach the repository.
 - Do k8s level configuration, such as pods, LoadBalancer, use of secrets etc.
   - You can set the NodePort the Server will run on or change the network access as you see fit.
+- The init-container, which runs the cmdline image, ensures that the JasperReports Server repository exists and the keystore files are created in the correct volume.

 # Launch the JasperReports Server service

 `kubectl apply -f jasperreports-server-k8s.yml`

 # Logging in to JasperReports Server